-Ngombe is the worst urban slum in Lusaka Zambia, a place of 130,000 people, half of them under 15.
-60% of the students at the school are HIV positive.
-2/3rds of the children have lost both parents and are being cared for by their aunties, grandmas, or other relatives.
+Ngombe is the worst urban slum in Lusaka Zambia, a place of 150,000 people, half of them under 15.
+A very large percentage are HIV positive.
+2/3rds of the children have lost one or both parents and are being cared for by their aunties, grandmas, or other relatives.

 That day we felt the heartbeat of those moms for their children in a vibrant way.
 Their passion for their kids was unstoppable, mesmerizing, and contagious.
 They would arrive each day, lead the children in prayer and scripture reading, and then begin school.
 They wanted them educated at all costs.
 They had a very simple set of goals.

 Second, they wanted a school lunch to serve